PGY1 Residents

 Rush Medical College of Rush University Medical Center

 Bijan graduated from the University of California, Los Angeles (UCLA) majoring in Psychobiology with a minor in Theater.
 After graduating, Bijan worked as a transcranial magnetic stimulation (TMS) technician at a TMS clinic specializing in neuronavigation-based TMS for mood disorders and tinnitus.
 Bijan later became the clinical director of the practice while also performing stand-up comedy across Los Angeles.
 During medical school, Bijan became the president and founder of the Rush University COVID-19 Journal Club, an organization dedicated to informing clinicians and the general public on new research findings related to COVID-19 throughout the pandemic.
 Bijan was the recipient of Rush University’s Department of Psychiatry Award for Student Excellence and was nominated for the American Medical Association’s Physicians of Tomorrow Award.
 He also graduated from Second City’s Improvisational Comedy training program in Chicago.
-Bijan is interested in neuromodulation, neuropsychiatry, and addiction psychiatry.
+Bijan is interested in neuromodulation, mood disorders, and young adult/child and adolescent psychiatry.

 Child Track